pcwii/cpkodi-skill/README.md

 * "move the kodi cursor down twice"
 * "update the kodi library"
 * "clean the kodi library"
-* "ask kodi to list recently added movies"
+* "list recently added movies"
-* "ask kodi to list the movies by genre"
+* "list the movies by genre"
-* "ask kodi to list the movies by studio"
+* "list the movies by studio"
-* "list kodi movie sets"
+* "list movie sets"
-* "list kodi movies by title"
+* "list movies by title"
-* "list kodi movies by actor"
+* "list movies by actor"
-* "list all kodi movies"
+* "list all movies"
 ## Conversational Context
 ** If mycroft.ai locates more than one movie that matches your request it will permit you to itterate through your requests using conversational context.
 * eg. "hey mycroft:"
-* Request: "ask kodi to play the move Iron Man"
+* Request: "play the move Iron Man"
-* Response: "I have located 3 movies with the name Iron Man, would you like me to list them?"
+* Response: "I have located 3 movies with the name Iron Man,
+* Response: "To list them say, List, to Play them say, Play"
-* Request: "yes" / "no"
+* Request: "list" / "play"
 * Response: "Iron Man, to Skip, say Next, say play, to play, or Cancel, to stop"
 * Request: "next" / "skip"
 * Response: "Iron Man 2"